multiverse-os/design-guide/README.md

 suggestions, canned templates to maximize productivity.
 To communication of peers, submission of code to the repositories, and more.

-Currently only the Go programming language has been initialized, but more language style guides are to come, including Git commit style guide.
+Currently only the [Go programming language style guide](https://github.com/multiverse-os/design-guide/) has been initialized, but more language style guides are to come, including Git commit style guide.

-### Planning And Building Community Resource
+#### Planning And Building Community Resource
 Currently work is being done on software titled `journald` to establish
 community tools that encourage cooperation, communication, and increase developer productivity.
 The developer journals specifically will take